 Below are the 10 most egregious abuses of the checkoff programs, compiled by the Organization for Competitive Markets:

 - In 1999, the Office of Inspector General (OIG) found that USDA had “relinquished too much authority to its primary contractor, the National Pork Producers Council (NPPC), and has placed the NPPC in a position to exert undue influence over Board budgets and grant proposals.”

-- In 2000, the majority of American hog producers passed a referendum to end the pork checkoff, only to have USDA overturn their decision.
+- In 2000, the majority of American hog farmers passed a referendum to end the pork checkoff, only to have USDA overturn their decision.

 - In 2010, an independent audit of the equivalent of just nine days of beef checkoff program spending found more than $200,000 in improper spending by the primary beef checkoff contractor, the National Cattlemen’s Beef Association (NCBA), including the use of checkoff dollars for lobbying and overseas vacations.

-- In 2014, after waiting more than 18 months to receive Freedom of Information Act records from USDA on expenditures of the Beef Checkoff Program, the Organization for Competitive Markets was filed a lawsuit to obtain public records relating to Beef Checkoff audit reports.
+- In 2014, after waiting more than 18 months to receive Freedom of Information Act records from USDA on expenditures of the Beef Checkoff Program, the Organization for Competitive Markets filed a lawsuit to obtain public records relating to Beef Checkoff audit reports.
 NCBA has entered the case blocking the release of over 12,000 documents.
 This case has been ongoing for four years.

 - In 2015, documents obtained under a Freedom of Information Act request showed that the American Egg Board illegally used checkoff dollars to attempt to halt sales of an egg-free mayonnaise product.

 - In 2016, it was discovered that the Oklahoma Beef Council lost 2.6 million checkoff dollars to embezzlement by a staff member who wrote 790 fraudulent checks to herself during a 10-year period.